 What makes it pantry super hero?

-Presently, ghee is appreciated by smart home makers and they have agreed to call this dairy product the pantry hero for some obvious reasons.
+Presently, ghee is appreciated by smart homemakers, and they have agreed to call this dairy product the pantry hero for some obvious reasons.

 Ghee can be used in all types of cooking:

-Pure cow ghee is shelf stable:
+Cow ghee is shelf stable:

-in bulk also, you don’t have to regret the buying, which you cannot do with common cooking oils.
+You can store ghee easily in your kitchen without refrigeration support.
+If you buy ghee in bulk also, you don’t have to regret the buying, which you cannot do with common cooking oils.
 Common cooking oils are not that shelf stable.

-is popularly known as clarified butter and all these benefits of this dairy product has made pantry super hero.
-It’s a feel good milk fat food, which is free from the risk of lactose intolerance but loaded with milk butte benefits.[/su_box]
+Ghee in English is popularly known as clarified butter, and this dairy product’s benefits have made it a pantry-superhero.
+It’s a feel-good milk-fat food, free from the risk of lactose intolerance but loaded with milk butte benefits.